 The Definitive Guide to Landing Your Investment Banking Internship

-If you’ve found your way to this guide, you likely already know that investment banking is one of the most rewarding career paths out there.
-And you also know that it’s highly competitive.
-Landing an investment banking internship the summer before your senior year is the most common and direct route to getting an entry-level role upon graduation.
+If you’re exploring this guide, you’re likely aware of the tremendous reward that a career in investment banking offers.
+You’re likely also aware that it’s highly competitive.
+Securing an investment banking internship the summer before your senior year is a strategic move that often leads to an entry-level role upon graduation.

-In this guide, we’ll dive into the recruiting process and show you how to get an investment banking internship: the “why” behind critical aspects, general timelines, and key networking and interviewing insights.
-The ultimate goal is to improve your chances of securing an investment banking internship offer.
+In this guide, we’ll break down the recruiting process to help you land that investment banking internship.
+We’ll discuss the motivations behind critical steps, provide general timelines, and share key insights on networking and interviewing.
+Our ultimate goal is to improve your chances of securing an investment banking internship offer.

 Bulge Bracket Investment Banks

 Bulge bracket investment banks are full-service, global organizations that serve Fortune 1000 companies, institutional investors, and governments.
-These banks tend to have substantial balance sheets – as they do the largest deals and have a high deal volume – and they also have a wide range of different business units and geographically spread out offices, thus making bulge brackets the types of banks with the most employees.
-These are the largest global diversified investment banks in the word.
+Known for their substantial balance sheets, they handle the largest deals and boast a high volume.
+With diverse business units and offices worldwide, bulge bracket investment banks employ a significant workforce..
+These are the largest global diversified investment banks in the world.

-Bulge brackets offer an array of services beyond M&A. They cover debt financing, equity research, and sales and trading services as well as private wealth services in their consumer-facing arms.
+Bulge bracket investment banks offer an array of services that extend beyond mergers and acquisitions (M&A) to include debt financing, equity research, sales and trading, and private wealth services in their consumer-facing arms.
 They’re also involved in developing new financial products.

 Middle Market Investment Banks

-Middle market investment banks serve clients that tend to range between $300 million to $2 billion in market cap.
-Deal sizes are usually smaller than the bulge bracket space, leading to more transactions.
-These are intermediaries that do M&A services, corporate restructuring, and debt and equity capital fundraising for mid-market firms.
-They tend to have a strong domestic local presence in the U.S. and don’t operate overseas.
-They’re also niche in that they generally work within a particular market sector.
+Middle market investment banks typically serve clients with marketing capitalizations between $300 million to $2 billion.
+Deal sizes are usually smaller than the bulge bracket space, leading to a higher number of transactions.
+Middle Market Investment Banks focus on M&A services, corporate restructuring, and debt and equity capital fundraising for mid-market companies.
+They tend to have a strong local presence in the U.S. and specialize in specific market sectors.

 Independent Boutique Investment Banks

-Independent boutique investment banks tend to also serve the Fortune 1000, however are typically M&A-focused, helping on either the buy or sell side, and leaner than bulge bracket banks.
-They often specialize in both a particular industry and a specific transaction type.
+Independent boutique investment banks also serve the Fortune 1000; however, they are typically M&A-focused on either the buy or sell side.
+They tend to be leaner than bulge bracket banks and usually specialize in a particular industry and a specific transaction type.

 Regional / Boutique Investment Banks

-Regional / boutique investment banks are also known as regional banks because they tend to limit their operation to a certain geographic area or industry expertise.
+Also known as regional banks, these institutions limit their operations to specific geographic areas or industry sectors.
 There are hundreds of these firms spread across the country.

 Early Insights Programs & Sophomore Summer Internships

-As the recruiting process for your junior summer internship unfolds, there are key activities and accomplishments that candidates should focus on in order to be well positioned for junior summer internship recruiting.
-Two of the more notable activities and accomplishments include early insights programs and your sophomore summer internship.
-Others include coursework, fall/spring semester internships and jobs, high school activities, and leadership roles in student organizations.
+As you prepare for the recruiting process for your junior summer internship, there are key activities and accomplishments that candidates should focus on.
+Two notable activities and achievements include participation in early insights programs and securing a sophomore summer internship.
+Additional focus areas include coursework, fall/spring semester internships and jobs, high school activities, and leadership roles in student organizations.

 What Is an Early Insights Program?

-Early insights programs consist of a wide range of initiatives and focus on a number of different audiences.
-While some invite students of all grades, most are applicable only to 1st- and 2nd-year students.
+Early insights programs consist of various initiatives designed for diverse audiences, typically targeting first—and second-year students.
 Some are only available to Diversity and Inclusion candidates, while others are open to all candidates.
-They could run an hour or two for one day only, or they might extend over a few weeks’ time for just a couple of hours per week.
+They could run for an hour or two on one day only, or they might extend over a few weeks’ time for just a couple of hours per week.

 What Is a Sophomore Summer Internship?

-The sophomore summer internship is your internship between sophomore and junior years.
+The sophomore summer internship is an opportunity that takes place between your sophomore and junior years.
 While the junior internship is a highly engineered recruiting process, the sophomore internship recruiting process is a mixed bag.
-There are several dozen of the 100+ firms that have sophomore summer programs where the objective is to recruit you for the junior summer internship – and ultimately a full-time position with the firm.
+Several dozen of the 120+ firms have sophomore summer programs that aim to recruit you for the junior summer internship, and ultimately a full-time position with the firm.

-Outside of this select group of highly organized processes, recruiting for sophomore summer internships is all over the place.
-Students typically get internships in accounting, start-ups, boutique consulting and investment banking firms, wealth management, and a number of other types of companies.
+Outside of this select group of highly organized processes, recruiting for sophomore summer internships can vary significantly.
+Many students find opportunities in fields such as accounting, start-ups, boutique consulting, investment banking, wealth management, and more.

 Junior Summer Internship Recruiting Process

-The process of securing your junior summer internship in investment banking typically begins your freshman year and continues until you win your junior summer internship position.
-For some students, that can be as early as into the second semester of your sophomore year, and for others, it can continue into your junior year.
+Securing your junior summer internship in investment banking begins as early as your freshman year and continues until you successfully land your junior summer internship position.
+For some students, that can be as early as the second semester of their sophomore year, and for others, it can continue into their junior year.
 Getting a junior summer internship takes a significant amount of time to navigate.
-Students must plan ahead and know what firms are looking for in candidates so that by the time opportunities begin to roll out, they’ve made their applications as competitive as possible through relevant experience and creating a network within the investment banks where they desire to work.
+Students must plan ahead and know what firms are looking for in candidates so that by the time applications open, they are well-prepared and competitive.

 What Is a Junior Summer Internship?

 The junior summer internship is the most common path toward a full-time position in investment banking, private equity, and other competitive front-office finance roles.
-They usually last between 10 and 12 weeks, depending on the program.
-You’ll be fully immersed in a group or division while also learning about the firm’s culture as well as the responsibilities that come with an investment banking analyst role.
+Typically lasting between 10 and 12 weeks, these internships immerse you in a group or division while also allowing you to learning about the firm’s culture and understand the responsibilities of an investment banking analyst.

 How Hard Is It to Land an Investment Banking Internship?

-When applying to these positions, the most prepared candidates will have already had one or two internships on their resumes, performed extensive research on the firms they are most interested in joining, and built relationships with professionals at five or more of their top firms.
+The most competitive candidates will already have one or two internships on their resumes, have conducted extensive research on their target firms, and have built relationships with professionals at five or more of their top choices.

-If you attend a university with a deep network of alumni in the industry and/or selective investment banking-focused organizations, you have a substantial advantage.
-If you don’t attend a university with a deep investment banking legacy, do not become discouraged — you definitely have a shot.
-However, your path will require additional networking and supplemental learning.
+If you are attending a university with a strong network of alumni in the industry and/or are a part of selective investment banking-focused organizations, you have a substantial advantage.
+However, if your university lacks a robust investment banking legacy, do not be discouraged; you still have opportunities available.
+Just be prepared for more networking and additional learning.

 Why Do You Need an Investment Banking Internship?

-Below is a comprehensive breakdown by year that provides a much more detailed look into how this process unfolds.
+Below is a comprehensive overview of the application timeline, by year, that provides a detailed look into how this process unfolds.

 Freshman Summer and Fall Semesters Sophomore Year

-The recruiting cycle for junior summer investment banking internships typically gets started with applications for early insights programs emerging in the summer before your sophomore year and continues into the fall semester of your sophomore year.
-Many of these are for Diversity & Inclusion candidates, but some of them are open to all candidates.
-There are a handful of junior summer internship applications that come out during the fall semester of sophomore year, but few, if any, interviews.
+The recruiting cycle for junior summer investment banking internships typically starts with applications for early insights programs emerging in the summer before your sophomore year, continuing into the fall semester of your sophomore year.
+While many of these opportunities are for Diversity & Inclusion candidates, there are also openings available to all candidates.
+During the fall semester of your sophomore year, a handful of junior summer internship applications become available, but few, if any, interviews are conducted.

 Spring Semester Sophomore Year

-Once January or February of your sophomore year comes around, expect a lot of investment banking applications to be released, with interviews beginning soon after that.
-There is a flurry of activity from February to April as students head into finals and begin to think about and look for upcoming opportunities to land for the summer.
+As you enter January and February of your sophomore year, expect a surge of investment banking applications to be released, with interviews beginning soon after that.
+There is intense activity from January to March as students head into finals while seeking opportunities for the summer ahead.
 This timeframe is when many middle-market, independent boutique, and bulge bracket investment banking summer analyst offers are made and accepted.

 Sophomore Summer and Fall Semester Junior Year